 Culture and History - You could spend months exploring Turkish culture – without ever leaving Istanbul!
 Considering that you’re probably planning on roaming a little further than that, we’ll try to just hit the highlights.
 Again, Cappadocia is unmissable.
 In addition to dwellings and churches carved right out of the rock, some of which have preserved very fine frescoes, Cappadocia is home to over 200 underground cities at least two levels deep.
 The finest examples of these troglodyte cities, Derinkuyu and Kaymakli, both have eight levels.
 While only portions of each city are open to tourists, they’re well worth visiting.
 Some underground cities are still used today as storage areas, stables and cellars.

-Snowshoeing - Cappadocia, the most popular snowshoeing destination in Turkey, is a very different place come winter.
+Snowshoeing - Cappadocia is the most popular snowshoeing destination in the country and it's a very different place come wintertime.
 The deep snows transform the volcanic moonscape into a quiet, tranquil plain perfect for a winter trek.
 A winter visit avoids most other tourists, and offers a very different perspective.
 Villages, caves and underground cities are still accessible by snowshoe – indeed, you can better appreciate just why ancient people burrowed underground to escape the elements.